Advertisement

 Another example is a ski trip I took to the Swiss Alps in early December, just before the holiday rush.
 By going slightly before the peak season, I enjoyed fresh snow and significantly cheaper rates.
 The slopes were delightfully quiet, allowing me to ski without long lift lines or crowded runs.
 Staying in a picturesque chalet, I had the luxury of a cozy fireplace and mountain views at a fraction of the usual cost.
 The local villages were serene, with festive decorations beginning to appear, adding a magical touch to the experience.

 In Thailand, visiting during the shoulder season between the rainy season and the peak tourist season provided a fantastic blend of affordability and pleasant weather.
-I explored the stunning islands of Koh Samui and Koh Phangan in late September.
+I explored the stunning islands of and Koh Phangan in late September.
 The occasional rain showers were brief and refreshing, and the lower tourist numbers meant more personalized service and quieter beaches.
 I scored an incredible deal on a beachfront hotel, allowing me to wake up to the sound of waves without the usual crowds.

 Bottle beach Koh Phangan